Warren Buffett: Assuming Berkshire

 In 1962, Buffett became a millionaire with the success of his partnerships, which by then had grown to 11 entities and held nearly $7.2 million, of which more than $1,025,000 belonged to Buffett.
 At the start of the year, he merged the various partnerships into the single entity Buffett Partnership, Ltd., which would be his primary investment vehicle for the remainder of the decade.
 Buffett invested in and eventually took control of a textile manufacturing company, Berkshire Hathaway.
 He began buying shares in Berkshire from Seabury Stanton, the owner, who quit due to policy disagreements with the new majority shareholder.
 Buffett's partnerships began purchasing shares at $7.60 per share.
 In 1965, when Buffett's partnerships began purchasing Berkshire aggressively, they paid $14.86 per share while the company had working capital of $19 per share.
 This did not include the value of fixed assets (factory and equipment).
 Buffett took control of Berkshire Hathaway at a board meeting and named a new president, Ken Chace, to run the company.
 In 1966, Buffett closed the partnership to new money.
 He later claimed that the textile business had been his worst trade.
 He then moved the business into the insurance sector, and, in 1985, the last of the mills that had been the core business of Berkshire Hathaway was sold.

-In a second letter, Buffett announced his first investment in a private business — Hochschild, Kohn and Co, a privately owned Baltimore department store.
+In a second letter, Buffett announced his first investment in a private business – Hochschild, Kohn and Co, a privately owned Baltimore department store.
 In 1967, Berkshire paid out its first and only dividend of 10 cents.
 In 1969, Buffett liquidated the partnership and transferred their assets to his partners including shares of Berkshire Hathaway.
+In 1970, Buffet became the chairman of Berkshire Hathaway's board of directors and wrote the first of his annual letter to shareholders.
 He lived solely on his salary of $50,000 per year and his outside investment income.